CEA-LIST/TIAMv2/README.md

 TIAM is a metric to estimate the performance of a visual language model (VLM) in terms of alignment of the prompt with the generated images.
 It estimates to which extent the entites (objects) and their attributes specified in the prompt are actually visible in the synthetic images.
 The work was [published at WACV 2024](https://openaccess.thecvf.com/content/WACV2024/html/Grimal_TIAM_-_A_Metric_for_Evaluating_Alignment_in_Text-to-Image_Generation_WACV_2024_paper.html) and in a previous preprint on [![arxiv](https://img.shields.io/badge/arXiv-2307.05134-b31b1b.svg)](https://arxiv.org/abs/2307.05134).

 This repo is a refactoring that makes it easier to use, while the the [original code](https://github.com/grimalPaul/TIAM) focused on reproducind the experiments of the paper.

-> <details>
-> Paul Grimal, Hervé Le Borgne, Olivier Ferret, Julien Tourille (2024) TIAM - A Metric for Evaluating Alignment in Text-to-Image Generation, WACV
->
-> <summary> Abstract </summary>
-> The progress in the generation of synthetic images has made it crucial to assess their quality.
-While several metrics have been proposed to assess the rendering of images, it is crucial for Text-to-Image (T2I) models, which generate images based on a prompt, to consider additional aspects such as to which extent the generated image matches the important content of the prompt.
-Moreover, although the generated images usually result from a random starting point, the influence of this one is generally not considered.
-In this article, we propose a new metric based on prompt templates to study the alignment between the content specified in the prompt and the corresponding generated images.
-It allows us to better characterize the alignment in terms of the type of the specified objects, their number, and their color.
-We conducted a study on several recent T2I models about various aspects.
-An additional interesting result we obtained with our approach is that image quality can vary drastically depending on the noise used as a seed for the images.
-We also quantify the influence of the number of concepts in the prompt, their order as well as their (color) attributes.
-Finally, our method allows us to identify some seeds that produce better images than others, opening novel directions of research on this understudied topic.
-> </details>
+If you find this program useful for your research, please [cite it](#-citation)

-## Install
+# Install

 Install with [uv](https://docs.astral.sh/uv//), that itself can be [installed with one line](https://docs.astral.sh/uv/getting-started/installation/).